 … they expect you to not know everything

-People often don’t seem to understand this advice.

-I know this because initially I didn’t too.
+Pro Tip: People often don’t seem to understand this advice.
+Initially I didn’t too.

 That’s why I would like to elaborate more on it.
 The “technologies used” column in every organization is just a broad landscape of technologies that they primarily use.
-To give you an idea of what they are about and what all they deal with.
+To give you (YES !! you.) an idea of what they are about and what all they deal with.

 Your project might or might not use them, don’t stress about not knowing Django if you know Python, knowing the C programming language but knowing little or nothing about the kernel.
 If you have the ability to learn fast, implement faster.
 Then nothing is too far out of reach.
 Never fear or feel demotivated about the technologies that are being used.
 You can learn them in time and get better at it.
 Start your day 1 by reading this again.

-Personal Advice – I searched, invested a lot of time (A month) in finding a project I could complete with my skillset.
-You might lose hope a lot (I did), you might think you are worthless (I really am, my friends make me realize that), I don’t blame them for seeing right through me, but when you see that one project checking all the boxes in your brain.
-You would actually know that this is one that’s you want to spend 3 months of your life doing it.
+Look, you might lose hope a lot (I did), you might think you are worthless (I really am, my friends make me realize that), I don’t blame them for seeing right through me, but when you see that one project checking all the boxes in your brain.
+You would know that this is the one that’s you want to spend 3 months of your life doing it.
 Sort of like, when the wand chose Harry.
 Just don’t lose hope.
 Commit to it, give it your all.

 Most people would give you similar advice, tell you about their experience.
 Getting into GSoC is not tough if you are dedicated enough, diligent enough and able to put all your time and energy into it.
 Coming to the next point.